conan-io/docs/manage_deps/workflows.rst

-Now you can switch between your build configurations in exactly the same way you do for CMake or other build systems, moving to the folder in which the build configuration lives, because the conan configuration files for that build configurations will also be there
+Now you can switch between your build configurations in exactly the same way you do for CMake or other build systems, moving to the folder in which the build configuration lives, because the conan configuration files for that build configuration will also be there.

 .. code-block:: bash